Interviews with Nurses of Color and their Allies

 Juliette talks about race-based assumptions in healthcare and how racism propelled her into leadership.

-Florence Emananjo-Ochieze
+Florence Emananjo-Ochieze RN, BSN, MHA, PHD

 Florence talks about coming from a family of nurses, the lack of resources for Black students, and why racism persists.